What are the legal ages for things like drinking and getting married?

 - you can change your name or make a will if you are married or in a civil union

-- you’re entitled to the adult minimum wage, if you’re not a new entrant or trainee
+- you’re entitled to the adult minimum wage, unless you're starting out

 Back to top